C-Blouin/adv-css-assignment-1-christopher-blouin/README.md

-# Emeperor Streaming Application - ADV CSS Assignment 1
+# Emperor Streaming Application - ADV CSS Assignment 1

 This Application was developed during my third semester of the Interactive Media Design - Web program at Georgian College.
 This application is a fictitious music streaming application to allow practice branding a site with CSS.